Let’s face some hard truths first.

-This turned out to be harder than we hoped, even though we didn’t expect it to be easy.
+This turned out to be more complicated than we had hoped, even though we didn’t expect it to be easy.

-In mid-2019, we realized that we’re not getting closer to the solution.
+In mid-2019, we realized that we were not getting closer to the solution.
 Each experiment yielded interesting results, but none would give us a final answer.

 The results were beyond what we expected.

 Popular brands struggle to get into Google’s index fully